mah115/WEEDO_X40_files/slicer_configs/README.md

 # WEEDO_X40
-* CURA and PrusaSlic3r profiles for WEEDO_X40 printer.
+* For CURA profile, open the .3mf file and it should ask to import the printer.
-* SD card contents